-If the velvet project you are sewing will ever need to be washed, it’s important to prewash or at least prepare the velvet first, in the case of dry-clean only velvets.
+If the velvet project you are sewing will ever need to be washed or cleaned, it’s important to prewash or at least prepare the velvet first, in the case of dry-clean only velvets.

 This will release excess dye, remove chemicals, and preshrink cotton velvet and other types that would normally shrink with the first wash.

-Cotton, polyester, and stretch velvet fabrics can usually be washed successfully in a machine in cold or cool water and tumbled dry on low.
+Cotton, polyester, and stretch velvet fabrics can usually be washed successfully in a machine in cold or cool water and tumble-dried on low.
 Other velvet fabrics may require hand washing or dry cleaning.

 For dry-clean-only velvet, steam with an iron or garment steam 1/2″ from the wrong side of the fabric to prepare it for sewing rather than hauling it to the dry cleaners.